gilligan-ees-4760/EES_4760_5760_website/content/projects/_index.md

 [Project assignment](/assignment/ResearchProjectAssignment.pdf)

-* Proposals due Mon.
+* Proposals due Fri.
 Sept.
-22. Upload your proposal to Brightspace by the end of the day (before midnight).
+19. Upload your proposal to Brightspace by the end of the day (before midnight).
 * Model analysis due Wed.
 Oct.
 15
-* We will discuss your project ODD in class on Mon.
+* We will discuss your project ODD in class on Wed.
 Oct.
-13
+15
-* ODD for extending model due Fri.
+* ODD for extending model due Wed.
 Oct.
-31.
+29.
-* Draft model code due Fri.
+* Draft model code due Wed.
 Nov.
-14
+12
 * Presentations Dec.
 1--3.
 * Written report due Dec.
 5.